MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 GG: Fab.
 Well, we’ll make that happen.

 MK: Because I think when I did the stuff with Andy Partridge, he himself felt that he was in the midst of a bit of a writer’s block, even though he’d been doing some collaborating.
 And also I think he was feeling a bit embittered and beaten down by the state of the industry because I think he was definitely at that point of “why?
 Look at what’s happened.
 Look at what’s happened with record sales.”
-I don’t think he ever felt at that point that [XTC&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/XTC) was necessarily getting the kind of recognition they should have.
+I don’t think he ever felt at that point that [XTC&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/XTC) was necessarily getting the kind of recognition they should have.

 So it was a bit of, “Why continue?”
 And I’m over here as a fan and a friend going, “Well, because you’re a brilliant songwriter and the world is better when you write songs.”
 And I would love to help.
 So that’s where that all started.
 It wasn’t even with the idea that I would eventually make an album.
 I didn’t know I was making a Mike Keneally album.